Did you know that Americans consume large amounts of coffee every year? More than 50

 Coffee causes anxiety.

-Coffee causes fatigue.
-It may seem to give you more energy when you drink it, but in the end, it exhausts the adrenal glands and wears you out.
+causes fatigue.
+It may seem to give you more energy when you drink it,

 Coffee can cause even bigger problems than making you pee more and causing indigestion and headaches.